About Richard Hayes

 I also received a UPS package of incredible books and cancer resources from former Major League Baseball player and author Dave Dravecky.

-Our three sons had a great time on Spring Break at Green Key Beach, canoeing on the Chassahowitzka River, disc golf and movies with their grandparents and friends.
+My three sons had a great time on Spring Break at Green Key Beach, canoeing on the Chassahowitzka River, disc golf, and movies with their grandparents and friends.

 Being an entrepreneur and employer for the past nine years, has typically allowed me to be in a position to give and provide.
-I truly enjoy serving and leading my staff, their families, clients and strategic partners.
-I have been overwhelmed with the generosity, compassion, acts of kindness, and selfless-love lavished upon me, my family and company since my diagnosis of Stage IV Carcinoma ex pleomorphic adenoma (CxPA).
+I truly enjoy serving and leading my staff, their families, clients, and strategic partners.
+I have been overwhelmed with the generosity, compassion, acts of kindness, and selfless love lavished upon me, my family, and the company since my diagnosis of Stage IV Carcinoma ex pleomorphic adenoma (CxPA).
 Receiving these blessings has increased my faith.
-Thank you dear friends for everything.
+Thank you, dear friends, for everything.

 Press on!
 Love, Rich